Are you a new beekeeper or about to be one? Let’s start with a simple statement about capturing a swarm of bees.

 Bees that swarm are usually on their way to some new digs.
 At the time a swarm is captured it is usually in a temporary location, while scout bees look for a more permanent place.
 They are not overly defensive because they have neither brood or honey to protect.
 Those are positive characteristics that will help the capture of the swarm.

 But regardless of this reality, we do not recommend capturing a swarm as the way to obtain first bees, for a new beekeeper.

-The first time you deal with bees is fascinating and somewhat nerve racking.
+The first time you deal with bees is fascinating and somewhat nerve wracking.
 It is a time when you will want to be organized and move things along on your terms.
-A package of bees and a nuc offer just those benefits - an orderly, methodical way to move new bees into a new home.
+A package or nuc offer just those benefits – an orderly, methodical way to move new bees into a new home.
 As such they are great options for the new beekeeper.

 A swarm is, by definition, less predictable.
-That doesn't mean more chaotic.
-In fact, as we hinted above, the bees may well be more peaceful than package bees.
+That doesn’t necessarily mean more chaotic – though that can certainly be the case.
+As we hinted above, the bees are often more peaceful than package bees.
 But the location of the swarm, the race of bees and other important factors cannot be easily determined ahead of time.
 These variations and others are why we recommend a package or nuc for a new beekeeper, with a view to experiencing the capture of a swarm in the future.

 Note: As with most things in beekeeping, there are many ways to capture a swarm.
 The approach described here is illustrative of one situation and method and, providing the basic principles are followed, alternative methods may be equally successful.

 One normally doesn’t just stumble upon a swarm of bees.
 If you are in search of new bees and you DO stumble across a swarm, consider yourself very lucky!